redfoxofwealden/oxnead-pub-quiz/README.md

 1. Test finale message feature at the end of the game
 1. Test timer feature

-The testing was carried repeatedly until no exceptions were generated and no bugs were found and errors were encountered.
+The testing was carried out repeatedly during development until no exceptions were generated and no bugs were found and no errors were encountered.

 #### No Javascript support testing